-Early Gentile Christianity went through a period of amnesia.
-It was not so critical for first generation converts: they responded to a clear choice, turned from idols to serve the living God, accepted the assurance that they had been grafted into Israel.
-It was the second and third generation of Christians who felt the What was their relation to the Greek past? of them (some indeed in the first generation, as the New Testament indicates) solved the problem by pretending their Greek past did not exist, by pretending they were Jews, adopting Jewish customs. even to circumcision.
-Paul saw this coming and roundly condemned You are not Jews, he argues in Romans 9-11; you are Israel, but grafted into it.
-And, defying all the realities of horticulture, he talks about a wild plant being grafted into a culti-But one thing he is saying is that Gentile Christianity is part of the wild olive.
+and third generation of Christians who felt the strain more.
+What was their relation to the Greek past?
+Some of them (some indeed in the first generation, as the New Testament indicates) solved the problem by pretending their Greek past did not exist, by pretending they were Jews, adopting Jewish customs, even to circumcision.
+Paul saw this coming and roundly condemned it.
+You are not Jews, he argues in Romans 9-11; you are Israel, but grafted into it.
+And, defying all the realities of horticulture, he talks about a wild plant being grafted into a cultivated one.
+But one thing he is saying is that Gentile Christianity is part of the wild olive.
 It is different in character from the plant into which it is grafted.
 Such is the necessity of the indigenizing principle.

-Later Gentile Christians, by then the majority in the Church, and in no danger of confusing themselves with Jews, had a major Yes, they were grafted into Israel.
+Later Gentile Christians, by then the majority in the Church, and in no danger of confusing themselves with Jews, had a major problem.
+Yes, they were grafted into Israel.
 The sacred history of Israel was part of their history.
 Yes, the idolatry and immorality of their own society, past and present, must have nothing to do with them.
 But what was God doing in the Greek world all those centuries while He was revealing himself in judgment and mercy to Israel?
 Not all the Greek past was graven images and temple prostitution.
-What of those who testified for righteousness - and even died for it?
+What of those who testified for righteousness-and even died for it?
 Had God nothing to do with their righteousness?
-What of those who taught things that are true - that are according to reason, logos opposed to the Great Lies taught and practised by others?
+What of those who taught things that are true-that are according to reason, logos opposed to the Great Lies taught and practised by others?
 Had their logos nothing to do with The Logos, the light that lighteth every man coming into the world?
 Is there any truth which is not God's truth?
 Was God not active in the Greek past, not just the Jewish?
-So Justin Martyr and Clement of Alexandria came up with their own solutions, that there were Christians before Christ, that philosophy was and is - the schoolmaster to bring the Greeks to Christ, just as was the Law for Jews.
+So Justin Martyr and Clement of Alexandria came up with their own solutions, that there were Christians before Christ, that philosophy was-and is-the schoolmaster to bring the Greeks to Christ, just as was the Law for Jews.

-This is no place to renew the old debate about continuity or dis-continuity of Christianity with pre-Christian religion, nor to discuss the theology of Justin and Clement, nor to consider the correctness of Idowu and Mbiti.
+This is no place to renew the old debate about continuity or discontinuity of Christianity with pre-Christian religion, nor to discuss the theology of Justin and Clement, nor to consider the correctness of p.
+232 Idowu and Mbiti.
 My point is simply that the two latter are wrestling with essentially the same problem as the two former, and that it seems to be the most urgent problem facing African Christians today, on their agenda.
-Until it is thought through, amnesia could make African Christianity tentative and unsure of its relationships, and unable to recognize important tasks.
+Until it is thought through, amnesia could make African Christianity tentative and unsure of its relationships, and unable to recognise important tasks.
 More than one answer may emerge; the early centuries, after all, saw the answer of Tertullian as well as of Clement.
 And there may be little that outsiders can do to assist.
 Once again Paul saw what was coming.
-"Is He not," he asks his Jewish interlocutor, and on the most thoroughly Jewish grounds, "the God of the Jews also?"
-(Rom 3:29f)
+'Is He not', he asks his Jewish interlocutor, and on the most thoroughly Jewish grounds, 'the God of the Gentiles also?'
+(Rom.
+3:29f).